probonopd/web2epub/README.md

 ##Features

 * Simple usage
-* Convert pages into readable format using python-readability [https://github.com/buriy/python-readability]
+* Convert pages into readable format using python-readability
-* Create a nice TOC based on web page titles
+* Create a table of contents based on web page titles
 * Option to add an image for book cover
+* Option to include the article URL in the footer
+* Option to include the article's images
+* Remove links in the articles

 ##Usage